The Accountants Guide To Choosing a Third-Party Crypto Tax Tool

 But with the right tool, crypto taxes can be just as easy - if not easier - than any other type of tax work.

 To start, make sure the crypto tax tool covers the needs of your clients.
-Does the tool accept the exact cryptocurrencies your clients trade, the exchanges they traded on, and the wallets they used?
+Does the tool accept the exact cryptocurrencies your clients trade, the exchanges they trade on, and the wallets they use?
 If a crypto tax tool doesn’t calculate transactions accurately, then the tax tool is essentially worthless.

 Different tax tools accept different amounts of cryptocurrencies.
 So be sure to check.

 Next, double-check the tax tool works in the country you are filing in (or your clients are filing in).
 If your client lives in Australia and the tax tool is not compliant with the Australian tax code, then the tax tool again, is worthless.
 While many crypto tax tools are compliant with multiple countries, most do not cover more than 20 countries (more on that later).